Summary

 | Create virtual environment | 2.5 seconds | 0.02 seconds | 125x faster |

-When Claude Code creates Python projects or installs dependencies, it can use uv seamlessly.
-The speed difference is transformative — dependency resolution that used to take a minute happens in under a second.
+Claude Code uses uv seamlessly when creating Python projects or installing dependencies.
+The speed difference is substantial; dependency resolution that previously required a minute now completes in under a second.

 Set Up VS Code with WSL2 Integration

-Visual Studio Code has best-in-class WSL2 integration.
-It runs on Windows but connects transparently to your WSL2 Linux environment, giving you a native editing experience with full Linux tooling underneath.
+Visual Studio Code provides best-in-class WSL2 integration.
+It runs on Windows but connects transparently to the WSL2 Linux environment, providing a native editing experience with full Linux tooling.

 Install VS Code on Windows

-Download VS Code from code.visualstudio.com and install it on Windows.
-Do not install VS Code inside WSL2 — it is designed to run on the Windows side and connect to WSL2 remotely.
+VS Code should be downloaded from code.visualstudio.com and installed on Windows.
+VS Code should not be installed within WSL2; it is designed to run on the Windows side and connect to WSL2 remotely.

 Install the WSL Extension

-Open VS Code and install the “WSL” extension (published by Microsoft, extension ID ms-vscode-remote.remote-wsl).
-This was formerly called “Remote – WSL.”
+In VS Code, install the “WSL” extension (published by Microsoft, extension ID ms-vscode-remote.remote-wsl).
+It was formerly called “Remote – WSL.”

 Connect VS Code to WSL2